Menu

 Last Updated January 17, 2024

-The structure of the filtration pond consists of a "filtered sand layer" that filters to remove fine suspended matter, and there is a "support layer" covered with gravel under it.
-The gravel support layer of the gravel serves to keep the filtered sand from flowing out.
-Underneath it is a "water collection device" that collects filtered water.
+The structure of the filtration pond has a "filtration sand layer" that performs filtration to remove fine suspended matter, and there is a "support layer" with gravel underneath it.
+The support layer of the gravel plays a role in holding down the filter sand at the top so that it does not flow out.
+Below that, there is a "water collecting device" that collects filtered water.

-In this way, fine clumps (flocks) of turbid components that could not be removed by the sinking pond are removed from top to bottom.
+In this way, fine lumps (flocks) of turbid components that could not be removed in the sinking pond are removed while passing through the filter pond from top to bottom.

 Cross-sectional view of the filter pond